 Our privacy and digital security policies, procedures, governance forums, education and awareness programs, and active membership with the federal government Joint Cyber Security Centre, help to strengthen our ongoing management of evolving data, privacy and cyber-security threats.
-We also regularly test and review our information technology infrastructure, systems, and processes to assess security threats and the adequacy of controls.
+We also regularly test and review our information technology infrastructure, systems, and processes to assess security threats and the adequacy of controls

-RISK DESCRIPTION MITIGATIONS Many factors including increased flexible working arrangements as a result of COVID-19, our growing external digital footprint, increased reliance on technology, volume of third- party providers and growing sophistication of cyber criminals, has resulted in Coles operating in an ever increasing cyber-security threat environment.
 We actively manage technology changes to reduce the risk of system instability, especially during peak trading periods.
 Our service management function is responsible for responding to incidents, should a disruption occur.

 In the event of a disruption, we have information technology recovery plans in place for critical systems and dedicated plans to respond to data loss.
 We also have retained industry experts to be on call in the event of a cyber-security incident.

-Furthermore, our technology and data-rich environment also exposes us to the risk of unintentional or unauthorised access to confidential, financial, or personal information, which may result in loss in consumer confidence, loss in market share, regulatory fines and penalties, and reputational damage.
-FINANCIAL RISKS
+Financial risks

+Risk Description